 So, with good intentions in hand, we rid our house of all the deliciousness (and poison) that crept in during the holidays.
 I’ll admit I was skeptical, especially when my creamer and the butter headed for the trash, but I promised my husband I’d commit to it with him.
 So there I sat, staring at a nearly empty pantry and fridge now bursting with produce and vegetables.

 You know what would go great with Lemongrass Chicken Bok Choy?
 A nice bottle of sauvignon blanc…sigh…

 My husband ordered a Whole30 Cookbook online and I poured through the book the first day, trying to find a recipe where I’d heard of at least half the ingredients, and that didn’t span two pages.
 After all, my cooking skills are rudimentary at best (hence why I have a sign in my kitchen that says, “I kiss better than I cook.”).
 I finally settled on four main dinners that seemed possible.
 I made our grocery list and we took off for the store(s).
 (Yes, I said ‘stores’…plural).

-And this is where it all started to go south and why I’m convinced the Whole30 diet came in near the bottom on USN’s best diets of 2018.
+And this is where it all started to go south and why I’m convinced the Whole30 diet came in near the bottom on USN’s best diets list.